lionralfs/mitey/README.md

 click `Display API key` and copy your key.

 1. Run `npm install -g mitey` to install mitey globally.
-2. Run `mitey init` and enter your team name and the API key you just generated.
+2. Run `mitey init` and follow the instructions.
 3. Run `mitey verify` to check if everything was set up correctly.

 ## Usage